-Some far-sighted individuals may even have a vision of how one day their products or services could change lives, and industries, or the planet we live on.
+It’s a fact that brands with a purpose perform better.
+Some far-sighted brands may even have a vision of how one day their products or services could change lives, and industries, or the planet we live on.
 After all, if we are going to build a better future, the world needs great ideas – ones that matter and solve real problems for real people.

 All too often though that original ideal, the compass that once guided them, gets diluted or is poorly articulated or is simply uninspiring.

 “People don’t buy what you do; they buy why you do it.
 And what you do proves what you believe.”

 A truly enduring purpose is not one that describes what you do, it’s one defined by ‘why’ you do it.
 For example, Apple do not just make computers, they believe in unleashing our personal creativity.
 Nike do not just make sporting equipment, they believe they can inspire us to our best performances.
 As Simon Sinek famously proclaimed, organisations that are driven by ‘why’ have the power to tap into people at an emotional level and effect the change they long to see.

 Five ways in which brands with a purpose perform better:

 - Belief — brands with a clearly defined purpose attract like-minded people.
 Employees with shared beliefs are inspired to work harder toward a common goal.
 They are inclined to think more creatively, act proactively and take responsibility.